 Granted, it’s not that bad, but you know what I mean.

-Model Prayer for Your Children
+Teaching Kids to Pray by Modelling Prayer for Your Children

 Kids aren’t going to learn heartfelt prayers until we pray heartfelt prayers in front of them.
 So every night, after dinner, have a mini-prayer session where you do pray earnestly for something important for your family: a family member who needs God, a financial situation, a personality conflict.
 Something.
 When they hear you praying for someone, they learn how to do it, too!

 We are starting a new program where we are encouraging them to branch out in prayer.
 Different variations for this exist, but here’s one I’m working on.
 Look at your hand.
 If you notice, you have five fingers.
 Have the kids hold up their hands, and for each type of prayer they can lift up a finger until their whole hand is up.

 Thank God for Who He is, for something about Him, for something He has made.

 Thank God for something that He has done for you today.
 Encourage the children to make this as specific as possible.
 Not just, “Thank you for my mommy,” but “Thank you for giving me a Mommy who comes to my hockey game,” or “Thank you for Mommy who hugs me.”

 Ask God something.
 Again, make it specific.
 No “feed all the children” stuff, unless they’re really young.
 It’s better to ask God to give money to a family you know, or to help your sponsored child and his or her family, or to help someone you know who is sick.
 If there’s an ongoing need, pray for that every night.
 But try to encourage them to pray for something new, too.